 - He delivered a webinar sponsored by Lorman Education Services in May 2010, “Commercial Lending Opinion Letters: Rights, Obligations and Expectations.”

-- He is scheduled to deliver an update of the Lorman opinion letter webinar in November 2018.
+- He delivered an update of the Lorman opinion letter webinar in November 2018.

 - Starting in the Winter term of 2018, Alan became an Adjunct Professor at the George Washington University Law School teaching Secured Transactions.